Kunitachi District

 Chadwick got out his billfold.
 “So where do you attend church?”

-“The Tokyo gaijin ward usually.
-One of these Sundays I’ll come down to Senzoku and check you guys out.”
+“The Tokyo gaijin ward.
+I’ll have to come down to Senzoku one of these days and ring you guys up.”

 “We’ll be there,” said Chadwick.